 Group Coaching

-Whether you struggle with people-pleasing, self-doubt, saying no, or just feel like you’re always waiting to feel ready – group work gives you a space to work on it with others who get it.
+Whether you struggle with people-pleasing, self-doubt, imposter syndrome, or the sneaky pattern of self-abandonment – group work gives you a space to work on it alongside others who genuinely get it.

 Group work has something 1:1 doesn’t – you realise you’re not the only one.
 The patterns you thought were just yours?
 Others are carrying them too.
 That realisation alone changes something.